CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 1/CSE321_project1_mnelyubo_readme.md

 -------------------
 About
 -------------------
+Project Description:

-Project Description: This project contains
+This project contains the following files:
 - CSE321_project1_mnelyubo_template.cpp will be used as the basis for all C++ files generated for CSE321 by Misha Nelyubov
 - CSE321_project1_mnelyubo_corrected_code.cpp is a program written in C++ to oscillate the blinking of a light on a Nucleo L4R5ZI
 - push-ToGitRepo.ps1 is a PowerShell script to push files from the working Mbed Studio directory into the Git version control directory